 Fire on the mountain.

 More great trails can be found around the Vendicari Reserve, Zingaro Reserve, and Mt Etna.
-Interested backpackers can head to this website for a brief overview of several Sicilian hikes.
+Interested backpackers can read a brief overview of several Sicilian hikes for more information.

 For most countries, including Italy, solo travel is the name of the game.
-That said, if you are short on time, energy, or just want to be part of an awesome group of travelers you can opt to join an organized tour.
+That said, if you are short on time, energy, or just want to be part of an awesome group of travellers you can opt to join an organised tour.
 Joining a tour is a great way to see a majority of the country quickly and without the effort that goes into planning a backpacking trip.
-However—not all tour operators are created equal—that is for sure.
+However, not all tour operators are created equal – that is for sure.

 Canal in Milan